photex/ziege/README.md

 ## Feature Checklist

-Ziege is just a nascent proof-of-concept at this point but will hopefully be useful to you.
+Ziege is still in it's very early stagess but can hopefully be as useful for you as it is for me.
 Bug reports, feature requests, or any other sort of contribution are all greatly appreciated.

 - [x] Download Zig toolchain indicated by a project `.zigversion`
 - [ ] Work on major desktop platforms.